Caius-Scipio/freeCodeCamp/ResponsiveWebDesign/CatPhotoApp/README.md

 - My major takeaways from this project include the use of "legend", the common input attributes and how they are used, and two ways to use "label."

-Below is some code I am proud of:
+Below is some code that I found most interesting or am proud of:

 ```html
     <fieldset>